Amanda Lamberti

 The admission requirements are listed on our Bachelor of Education page.

 As part of your application and to assist you in reviewing (and checking off) the academic admission requirements for your chosen pathway, there are self-assessment worksheets: Teaching Children and Teaching Adolescents.
 You will submit these self-assessments during the application process.
+There is a guide available to help you complete these assessments and it includes examples eligible UBCO courses for Canadian Studies and Lab Science.

 If you have questions about whether or not your course meets the course requirements, please contact Academic Advising, please visit the Student Advising Services webpage to contact them or book an appointment.